OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 - Go to [Own wallet](https://wallet.weown.com).
 - Click on "Create wallet" menu item (on the left side).
 - Write down and store safely your recovery phrase (list of 24 words). **Without recovery phrase you will not be able to restore your wallet** if you ever need to.
 - Enter password to encrypt your keystore file.
-You can use this file as an alternative mechanism to restore the wallet in daily operations without exposing your recovery phrase.
-(Recovery phrase is still most important and primary way to restore the wallet, so make sure you have it.)
+You can use this file and password as an alternative mechanism to restore the wallet in daily operations without exposing your recovery phrase.
+(Recovery phrase is still most important and primary way to restore the wallet, so make sure you don't lose it.)
 - Click on the "Create wallet" button.
 - Save your keystore file in safe location.
-- Copy (or make a note of) the wallet address shown on the left side, because you will need it in the next step.
+- Make a note of the wallet address shown in the upper left corner, because you will need it in the next step.

 ## Submit Native CHX Address Into Token Swap Smart Contract